United States Army Materiel Command

-The U.S. Army Materiel Command (AMC) is the primary provider of materiel to the United States Army.
-The command's mission includes the management of installations, as well as maintenance and parts distribution.
+The United States Army Materiel Command (AMC) is the primary provider of materiel to the United States Army via its contracting support brigades.

 AMC operates depots; arsenals; ammunition plants; and other facilities, and maintains the Army's prepositioned stocks, both on land and afloat.
 The command is also the Department of Defense Executive Agent for conventional ammunition and the U.S. chemical weapons stockpile.

 AMC is responsible for the business of selling United States Army equipment and services to allies of the United States and negotiates and implements agreements for co-production of U.S. weapons systems by other states.

 History

-AMC was established on 8 May 1962, and later was activated on 1 August of that year as a major field command of the U.S. Army.
+AMC was established on 8 May 1962, and was activated on 1 August of that year as a major field command of the U.S. Army.
 Prior to its creation, Lt.
 Gen. Frank S. Besson, Jr. directed a Department of the Army study to be conducted, of which recommended the creation of a "materiel development and logistics command".
 He would serve as the AMC's first commander.